 Long before the advent of hot-yoga and yoga studios on every other block, there existed ganja yoga – a discipline that people have been practicing since 2000 BC.
 Cannabis has even appeared in a number of ancient Hindu texts as one of the ancient religion’s 5 sacred plants.
-Lord Shiva, one of the principal deities of Hinduism, can be seen throughout ancient and contemporary Indian mosaics and murals smoking from a cannabis pipe.
+Lord Shiva, one of the principal deities of Hinduis.
+This, can be seen throughout ancient and contemporary Indian mosaics and murals smoking from a cannabis pipe.

 Marijuana and spirituality are no strangers to each other.
 The Hinduism religion’s ancient, sacred texts – the Vedas – also makes numerous mentions of the medicated practice.

 Weed yoga has never “gone away,” so to say.
 Hoever, the practice has been enjoying a resurgence in popularity following the slow but surely legalization that cannabis has been enjoying in recent years.

 The benefits of this medicated combination are multifol.
 However, before we get into the why, let’s explore the health benefits of yoga in more detail.

 Physical and Mental Health Benefits of Yoga